-Evolva has four significant technology capabilities, all associated with getting yeast to make valuable products
+Evolva has multiple technological capabilities, all associated with getting yeast to make valuable products.
+Some of the key ones are:

 Combinatorial Genetics.
 Evolva can create billions of different yeast cells expressing multiple new gene combinations.

-We have an array of technologies that allow us to rapidly insert and express 10s to 100s of genes in billions of individual yeast cells in a highly combinatorial fashion.
-This allows us to explore large numbers of gene combinations and hence find those gene combinations that are necessary to make (biosynthesise) a given ingredient.
-It also allows us to find those gene combinations that give the highest production rate (and hence the lowest production cost).
-The same approach can create novel pathways that generate diverse small molecules for drug discovery and similar activities.
-The genes that we use are either sourced (in compliance with the CBD) from various species or constructed de novo based on online databases or other sequence data
+We have an array of technologies that allow us to rapidly insert and express tens to hundreds of genes in billions of individual yeast cells in a highly combinatorial fashion.
+This allows us to find those combinations that are necessary to make (biosynthesise) a given ingredient in the most efficient way.
+The same approach can create novel pathways that generate diverse small molecules for drug discovery.
+The genes that we use are either sourced from various species (in compliance with the CBD) or constructed de novo based on online databases or other sequence data.

 Screening and Analytical Technologies.
 Evolva has an array of advanced screening tools that can select those yeast cells that produce desirable ingredients from a background of large number of cells.